 Vitus Winkler, chef from St. Veit, in an interview

-Vitus Winkler and his wife Eva-Maria took over the gourmet and pampering hotel Sonnhof in the fourth generation of his parents in 2012.
+Vitus Winkler and his wife Eva-Maria took over the gourmet hotel Sonnhof in 2012 in the fourth generation from his parents.
 Since then, Vitus has been constantly working on the further development of his cooking skills.

 With success: Vitus’ cuisine is characterized by regionality, closeness to nature and creativity and has now acquired an excellent reputation far beyond the borders of the country.
 She is now awarded four hoods.

 The gourmets of this world gather in the Stüberl with pine panelling and in the modern a la carte restaurant “Herbal Kingdom by Vitus Winkler”.
 While you look for exotic ingredients such as lobster or oysters on your plates in vain, you will be surprised by the variety of regional products.
 Vitus Winkler knows exactly how aromas, flavors and ingredients combine to form a work of art: from the “Bach landscape” to moss and river stones to the “calf at the Marchfeld” with wild garlic meadow and asparagus on mushroom soil.

 In December 2019, his new masterpiece will be on the market: “Herbal Kingdom – Secrets of Alpine Cuisine”.